Skip to main content

 // Run a task

-const response = await agent.run("List files in current directory");
+const response = await agent.generate("List files in current directory", session.id);

 // Switch models